amphio/checklists/README.md

 A simple tool to get things done right.

 ### To run some checklists
+1. Get Python 2.7+ comes pre-installed on Mac OSX
-1. Launch Terminal
+2. Launch Terminal
-2. cd to checklists/
+3. cd to checklists/
-3. python checklists.py
+4. python checklists.py
-4. RUN SOME CHECKLISTS!
+5. RUN SOME CHECKLISTS!

 ### To create your own checklist
 * Copy the example_checklist.json file into your respective repository